PRECIPITATION REGIME IN SERBIA

 The driest year was 2000 when only 223.1 mm was measured in Kikinda

-The highest monthly precipitation quantity was registered in June 1954 in Sremska Mitrovica, 308.9 mm
+The highest monthly precipitation quantity was registered in May 2014. in Donja Orovica Mitrovica, 487.3 mm

 The highest daily precipitation quantity of 211.1 mm was registered in 10 October 1955 in Negotin